 - Airbag fails to deploy upon impact

 - Airbag deploys with low or no impact

-Our auto defect attorneys can identify problems inherent with many defective airbags.
+Our airbag defect attorneys can identify problems inherent in defective airbags.
 We have resolved many auto defect matters and can decide the best strategy for handling your unique case.
-Our attorneys can help you seek to recover money for your pain and suffering, emotional distress, medical bills, and lost wages or other financial damages.
+Our attorneys can help you seek to recover money for your pain and suffering, emotional distress, medical bills, and other financial damages.

 Airbag Recalls & Consumer Safety